-Despite extensive, detailed documentation from Ontario, across the country, and around the world, certain myths about the gender pay gap still persist.
+Despite extensive, detailed documentation from Ontario, across Canada, and around the world, certain myths about the gender pay gap still persist.

-Read on for responses to some of the most common ones.
+Read on for responses to some of the most common misconceptions.

 If you do the calculations properly the gender pay gap disappears.

 The Equal Pay Coalition uses the average annual earnings of all workers in Ontario when calculating the gender pay gap.
 This speaks to the total picture.

 About two-thirds of part-time workers in Ontario are women, many of whom are limited to part-time work as there is no affordable option for child care or a lack of full-time work opportunities.
 Even when looking at only full-time workers or hourly wages, a substantial pay gap exists.

 The pay gap exists no matter how you calculate it.